-This story was published on 21 May 2019.
+This story was first published on 21 May 2019.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 With support from New Business Assistance, Gabriela learnt the essentials of setting up her own business and received mentoring and financial support, helping her fulfil her long-held dream of running her own cake shop.

 Through the program, aspiring business owners can receive accredited business training, personalised mentoring and financial support in the first year of their new business.

 Gabriela said that at first she was quite scared and felt daunted by the prospect of making a business case and establishing an income from her idea.